GiacomoMariani/UnityBestPractices/README.md

 * Make the code reusable, even if you won't re use it.
 For a better architecture.

 #### SCENE
-* Each scene is separated in: Managers, Environment, UserInterface, Actors
+* Each scene is separated in: Services, Environment, UserInterface, Actors
 * Each scene has an entry point, used also as exit point

 #### PROFILING AND BENCHMARKING